ImmutableSoft/ImmutableEcosystem/README.md

 A bug bounty is in effect for the smart contracts within the Immutable Ecosystem.
 If any bug (or suspected bug) is identified in the smart contract source code, please open a Git pull request (PR) identifying the error or vulnerability.

 To receive the maximum payout the PR should fix the problem and include a unit test that demonstrates the problem and the solution (test should fail without the PR, and pass with the PR).
 Specific payouts to the bug bounty depend on the severity of the bug as well as the general impact of the bug.
 In general, the theft of ETH, tokens or Entity accounts is considered the highest severity.

-Bugs in the Solidity compiler, third party contracts (ERC20, ENS, etc.), or Ethereum and/or EVM in general are explicitly not permissible within this bug bounty unless the bug is directly caused by ImmutableSoft's use of these third party tools.
+Exemptions: The ImmutableResolver and ENS integration in general is a WIP and not part of this bug bounty at this time.
+Additionally, bugs in the Solidity compiler, third party contracts (ERC20, ENS, etc.), or Ethereum and/or EVM in general are explicitly not permissible within this bug bounty unless the bug is directly caused by ImmutableSoft's use of these third party components.
 Also, bugs in the Dapp (once available) are not part of this bug bounty (but please report them if you find them ;-)

-The procedure to participate in the bug bounty is to first email Sean at ImmutableSoft dot org and identify the general problem.
-We will notify you if the problem is still open (another has not already identified this issue).
+The procedure to participate in the bug bounty is to first email Security at ImmutableSoft dot org and identify the general problem.
+We will notify you if the problem has already been identified or not.
 If the issue has not already been identified you will be encouraged to prepare a formal report/PR, required within 15 days.
 Please do not forget this first step so you can ensure your effort will be rewarded.

 If you do not have time to develop a formal PR, or wish to remain anonymous, you can submit your report through email.
-Send your submission directly to Sean at ImmutableSoft dot org.
+Send your submission directly to Security at ImmutableSoft dot org.
 Any submission that is acted upon by ImmutableSoft is eligable for a payout.
 If you wish to decline payment or receive your reward with tokens, please mention this in email.

 ## Overview